Buy your freehold

 With the right to manage, you don't need a valuer, so you save a whole chunk of professional fees.

-Legal fees vary according to a block's size, but typically range from £500 for a building with two flats to £1,000 for 20 flats.
-If the case goes to a First-Tier Tribunal, you'll have to pay more, generally an extra £1,500ish.
+Legal fees vary according to a block's size, but typically start from £500 for a building with two flats to £2,500 for 20 flats.
+If the case goes to a First-Tier Tribunal, you'll have to pay more, generally an extra £1,500 to £2,500.
 (All prices are per building, not per flat.)

 Leaseholders bear the current freeholder's reasonable costs.
 These are harder to predict, but could start at £2000 for a block of ten flats, plus VAT.
-For smaller blocks, the minimum cost could be £1000 even if there are only two flats.
+For smaller blocks, the cost could be lower.
 If you think these costs are too high, you may be able to challenge them at a First-Tier Tribunal.

 Buy the freehold: step-by-step guide